 Cranes / Tall Equipment

-Similarly to cranes, wind turbines can pose a physical infringement on flight surfaces.
-However in addition to this, they can also cause problems with aircraft navigation aids, air traffic control radars, and can cause turbulence.
-Exeter International Airport (EIA) is responsible for assessing any proposed wind turbine sites within 60km of the aerodrome, to ensure safety for aircraft is maintained.
+Wind turbines can pose a physical infringement on flight surfaces.
+They can cause problems with aircraft navigation aids, air traffic control radars, and can cause turbulence.
+Exeter Airport is responsible for assessing any proposed wind turbine sites within 60km of the aerodrome, to ensure safety for aircraft is maintained.

-The Local Planning Authority (LPA) will forward any wind turbine applications within the aforementioned area to EIA for assessment.
-EIA’s Safeguarding officer will assess the physical and technical impact of a proposed development.
+The Local Planning Authority (LPA) will forward any wind turbine applications within the aforementioned area to the airport for assessment.
+The airport’s Safeguarding officer will assess the physical and technical impact of a proposed development.

 Landscaping and Wildlife

-Aircraft are vulnerable to birdstrikes, 80% of birdstrikes occur on or close to aerodromes, therefore highlighting the necessity for wildlife management on and within the proximity of an airfield.
-EIA is responsible for monitoring bird activity within a 13km radius of the aerodrome.
+Aircraft are vulnerable to bird strikes.
+80% of bird strikes occur on or close to aerodromes, therefore highlighting the necessity for wildlife management on and within the proximity of an airfield.
+Exeter Airport is responsible for monitoring bird activity within a 13km radius of the aerodrome.
 This is to mitigate the bird strike risk to aircraft and be aware of what species we have in the local area.
-The objective of the safeguarding process is to prevent any increase in, and where possible reduce the birdstrike risk at the aerodrome.
+The objective of the safeguarding process is to prevent any increase in, and where possible reduce the bird strike risk at the aerodrome.

-Any proposed developments which are looking to include landscaping or water features which may increase the risk of bird strike to aircraft must be forwarded to the EIA Safeguarding Officer for assessment.
+Any proposed developments, which are looking to include landscaping, or water features which may increase the risk of bird strike to aircraft must be forwarded to the Safeguarding Officer for assessment.
 This includes landfill sites, wetlands and nature reserves.